DavinaNaran22/IntroGame/README.md

 - I key to open inventory
 - Right click to open some doors
 - Q to exit chairs
+- Escape to make cursor appear for buttons, then Escape and click on game to make cursor disappear

 ## How to Save Game: